Know Before You Use

 Is marijuana the right choice just because it’s legal?

 Marijuana contains over 100 chemical substances known as cannabinoids.
-Some of these, like tetrahydrocannabinol (THC), have mind altering effects and can be intoxicating.
-It can affect everyone differently, and is not recommended for minors.
+Some, like THC, have mind-altering effects and can be intoxicating.
+It can affect everyone differently and is not recommended for minors.

 What are some short-term effects?